RadiantLabs/modeling-api-docs/docs/source/api.rst

 .. note::

-   _`Single objects and arrays` are used in various places throughout the API.
-A single object indicates a node that can only ever be singly defined (e.g. air infiltration is a characteristic of the entire building and thus can only be defined once).
-A array indicates a node that could potentially have multiple definitions (e.g. HVAC systems).
-If an array is limited to a size of 1, this is an intentional limitation of the current version of the API.
-Support for multiple nodes may be incorporated in future versions.
+   _`Objects and arrays` are used as values throughout the API.
+The difference is:
+   - Object: This represents a single item that is not inherently a collection.
+An example of this is `Air Infiltration`_, which is characteristic of the entire building and thus can only be defined once.
+   - Array: This represents an item that is inherently a collection, even if we don’t yet support more than one item.
+Often it will be an array of objects, where each object defines an item in the collection. `HVAC`_ and `Walls`_ are examples of this.

 .. _address_components: